-Key performance indicators in respect of integrity are:
+Key performance indicators with respect to integrity are:

 Number of incidents reported to the Compliance Officer.
-In this respect, Vesteda explicitly does not strive to have zero incidents reported and in addition, employees are encouraged to speak up to colleagues and management before formally reporting an incident to the Compliance Officer.
+In this respect, Vesteda explicitly does not strive to have zero incidents reported.
+In addition, employees are encouraged to speak up to colleagues and management before formally reporting an incident to the Compliance Officer.
 Vesteda is of the opinion that the reporting of incidents can contribute to risk awareness and is a sign of a company culture in which employees do not fear repercussions for reporting an incident.
 Incident reporting can help to identify trends or risks.
-In 2019, the number of reported incidents was stable at 18 (which included mainly minor data breaches and (alleged) conflicts of interest).
+In 2020, the number of reported incidents declined slightly to 16 (which were mainly minor data breaches and (alleged) conflicts of interest).
 The incidents were addressed by the Compliance Officer and, depending on the severity of the case, discussed with the Management Board and reported to the Supervisory Committee.

-The number of “material” incidents.
-No material incidents were reported in 2019.
-Incidents are: criminal acts, corruption, a violation of applicable laws and regulations, a breach of our internal Code of Conduct, a threat to the environment, health or safety, misleading supervisory authorities, intimidation, withholding or manipulation of data or any other act that damages Vesteda directly or indirectly.
+The number of material incidents.
+No material incidents were reported in 2020.
+Material incidents are: criminal acts, corruption, a violation of applicable laws and regulations, a breach of our internal Code of Conduct, a threat to the environment, health or safety, misleading supervisory authorities, intimidation, withholding or manipulation of data or any other act that damages Vesteda directly or indirectly.

 Percentage of employees that confirm adherence to Vesteda’s code of conduct.
-In 2019, 99% of all employees confirmed their compliance with Vesteda’s code of conduct.
-The Compliance Officer held one-on-one meetings with employees who did not do this to gain an understanding any underlying reasons.
+In 2020, 98% of all employees confirmed their compliance with Vesteda’s code of conduct.
+The Compliance Officer contacted employees who did not confirm in a timely manner, to gain an understanding of any underlying reasons.

-The Compliance Officer conducted the annual Systematic Compliance Risk Analysis (SCRA) in Q4 2018.
-The SCRA is an instrument the Management Board and the management use to identify and analyse compliance and integrity risks in a structured manner.
-The analysis included an assessment of whether existing control measures were (still) sufficient to prevent or mitigate these identified risks or whether new measures are required.
-The SCRA resulted in an integrity-risk assessment and control policy.
-The outcome of the SCRA formed the basis of the Compliance year plan for 2019.
+The Compliance Officer conducted the annual Systematic Compliance Risk Analysis (SCRA) in Q4 2020.
+The SCRA is an instrument the Management Board and the management team use to identify and analyse compliance and integrity risks in a structured manner.
+The analysis included an assessment of whether existing control measures were (still) sufficient to prevent or mitigate these identified risks or whether new measures were required.
+The outcome of the SCRA forms the basis of the Compliance year plan for 2021.

-An annual reminder of Vesteda’s Code of Conduct was sent out.
-It is Vesteda’s goal to have 100% of its employees confirming the Code on an annual basis.
-In 2019, 99% of the employees confirmed their compliance with the code of conduct.
-The Compliance Officer held one-on-one meetings with the employees who did not confirm their adherence to the Code.
+Vesteda sent out the annual confirmation reminder of Vesteda’s Code of Conduct.
+Vesteda’s goal is to have 100% of its employees confirm the Code on an annual basis.
+In 2020, 98% of employees confirmed their compliance with the code of conduct.
+The Compliance Officer contacted the employees who did not confirm their adherence to the Code.

 The Compliance Officer recorded compliance and integrity incidents and reported on a quarterly basis to the Management Board and a subcommittee of the Supervisory Committee about these incidents and any measures taken.
-The number of recorded incidents remained stable in 2019.
+The number of recorded incidents declined slightly in 2020.